Solution of the Probabilistic Lambert Problem: Connections with Optimal Mass Transport, Schr\"odinger Bridge and Reaction-Diffusion PDEs: Algorithm

 where the constant $a>0$ and the function $b(\bm{x})$ is sufficiently smooth a.e., satisfies

 \end{lemma} \begin{remark} The right-hand-side of \eqref{IntegralRepresententationFormula} is a sum of two terms: term 1 is the solution of the heat PDE IVP accounting for the initial condition $u_0(\cdot)$; term 2 captures the effect of the reaction rate $b(\cdot)$.
-We can view \eqref{IntegralRepresententationFormula} as a Fredholm integral equation of second kind. \end{remark} Specializing \eqref{IntegralRepresententationFormula} with $n=3$ for the IVP involving \eqref{FactorPDEForward}, we get an integral representation formula
+We can view \eqref{IntegralRepresententationFormula} as a Fredholm integral equation of second kind \cite[Ch.
+2]{tricomi1985integral} over the joint $(\bm{x},t)$ coordinates. \end{remark} Specializing \eqref{IntegralRepresententationFormula} with $n=3$ for the IVP involving \eqref{FactorPDEForward}, we get an integral representation formula